Trump suggests McConnell step aside if major legislation isn't passed

 But it was McConnell’s most recent statement Monday that set off the latest feud.
 McConnell told a local rotary club in Kentucky that the inexperienced president had "excessive expectations" and that Trump could help the process by staying "on message."

-Trump has since been taking to Twitter to attack the majority leader, someone who should be his biggest ally in advancing the White House and GOP agenda.
+Trump has since taken to Twitter to attack the majority leader, someone who should be his biggest ally in advancing the White House and GOP agenda.

 The party, fresh from its health care failure, is now gearing up for a busy fall when Republicans hope to see some legislative accomplishments on issues that have been difficult to find agreement on under the best of circumstances.
 Such intra-party squabbling, especially between top leaders, could make it nearly impossible.